r1g023/nodeExpress-graphQL/README.md

 }
 ```

-- **Provide your email and password to receive a token for authentication.**
+- **Provide your username and password to receive a token for authentication.**

 After logging in, copy the token received and add it to the request headers for authorization in the GraphQL playground.